SamsungInternet/snapwat/README.md

 Also, it's abbreviated to SW, like Service Workers.
 Good eh?

 It's pronounced "snap what?" to rhyme with snapshot.

+Any resemblance to other social apps is purely coincidental...

 ## Feedback or questions